markpnoi26/lab-app/README.md

 ## Acknowledgments

-* The people that built Sinatra framework and Flatiron school for providing the knowledge and tools to complete this project
+* The people that built Sinatra framework and Flatiron School for providing the knowledge and tools to complete this project